microsoft/aroworkshop/_entries/03-05 storage.md

 {% collapsible %}

-Inside the OpenShift web UI click on *Storage > Persistent Volume Claims* in the left menu.
+Inside the OpenShift web console click on *Storage > Persistent Volume Claims* in the left menu.
 You will then see a list of all persistent volume claims that our application has made.
 In this case there is just one called "ostoy-pvc".
 If you click on it you will also see other pertinent information such as whether it is bound or not, size, access mode and creation time.

 In this case the mode is RWO (Read-Write-Once) which means that the volume can only be mounted to one node, but the pod(s) can both read and write to that volume.
-The [default in ARO](https://docs.microsoft.com/en-us/azure/openshift/openshift-faq#can-we-choose-any-persistent-storage-solution-like-ocs) is for Persistent Volumes to be backed by Azure Disk, but it is possible to choose Azure Files so that you can use the RWX (Read-Write-Many) access mode.
-[See here for more info on access modes](https://docs.openshift.com/aro/4/storage/understanding-persistent-storage.html#pv-access-modes_understanding-persistent-storage)
+The [default in ARO](https://docs.microsoft.com/en-us/azure/openshift/openshift-faq#can-we-choose-any-persistent-storage-solution--like-ocs) is for Persistent Volumes to be backed by Azure Disk, but it is possible to [use Azure Files](https://docs.openshift.com/container-platform/4.10/storage/persistent_storage/persistent-storage-azure-file.html) so that you can use the RWX (Read-Write-Many) access mode.
+See here for more info on [access modes](https://docs.openshift.com/container-platform/4.10/storage/understanding-persistent-storage.html#pv-access-modes_understanding-persistent-storage).

 In the OSToy app click on *Persistent Storage* in the left menu.
-In the "Filename" area enter a filename for the file you will create. (e.g.: "test-pv.txt")
+In the "Filename" area enter a filename for the file you will create (e.g., "test-pv.txt").
+Use the ".txt" extension so you can easily open it in the browser.

-Underneath that, in the "File Contents" box, enter text to be stored in the file. (e.g.: "Azure Red Hat OpenShift is the greatest thing since sliced bread!" or "test" :) ).
+Underneath that, in the "File contents" box, enter text to be stored in the file. (e.g., "Azure Red Hat OpenShift is the greatest thing since sliced bread!").
 Then click "Create file".

 ![Create File](media/managedlab/17-ostoy-createfile.png)